 Our eyes change with age, so regular checkups are a must.
-Because many people are affected by chronic eye conditions, stem cell therapy is now a reputable treatment option.
-If you have been living with a debilitating eye condition for a while, consider stem cell treatment options.
+Because many people are affected by chronic eye conditions, stem cell therapy is now an option.
+If you have been living with a debilitating eye condition for a while, consider stem cell therapy options.

 Many ophthalmological conditions are the result of damaged nerves or inflammation.
 The goal of stem cell therapy is to stimulate the growth of new cell tissues and replace dead cell tissues.
-Conditions treated with stem cell therapy include:
+Ophthalmologic conditions being studied with stem cell therapy include:

-Retinal neuron loss has been treated successfully with stem cells.
 Loss of retinal neurons causes permanent blindness because lost photoreceptors and ganglion cells are not replaced when axons fail to regenerate.
 Stem cell therapies can be used to restore lost visual system connectivity in retinal degenerative disease.
-The stem cell treatments for retinal degeneration falls into two broad categories: 1) stem cells from sources outside the retina (mesenchymal stem cells or MSCs, neural stem cells or NSCs, and embryonic stem cells or ESCs), and 2) endogenous retinal stem cells (such as Muller glia, ciliary epithelia-derived stem cells, and retinal pigment epithelial stem cells).
+The stem cell therapy we use for retinal degeneration are the stem cells from sources outside the retina (mesenchymal stem cells or MSCs.

 According to recent clinical studies, adipose-derived stem cells and bone marrow stem cells provided support for neuroprotection and axon regeneration of damaged retinal cells.
 This was done directly through secretion of certain neurotrophic factors, as well as indirectly, possibly by stimulating endogenous retinal cells which provided paracrine support and replaced damaged cells.
 Neural stem cells were found to provide neuroprotection and replacement of retinal neurons.